Western Australian Heritage Awards

 Now in their 23rd year, the awards are an opportunity to showcase the excellent work in revitalising State Registered Heritage places, setting standards in interpretation, heritage tourism, conservation and adaptive reuse.

-To stay up-to-date with all the latest awards news, including the announcement of finalists and award winners, sign up for our eNewsletter.
+To stay up-to-date with all the latest awards news, including the announcement of the award winners, sign up for our eNewsletter.

 The award categories acknowledge the commitment and successes of individuals and orgnaisations, and the diversity of heritage projects across the State.